- HD call quality

 This is about convenience.
 Some users prefer the freedom of being able to walk around when talking to clients and would benefit from Bluetooth-capable telephones.

-Voltage/POE: POE stands for Power Over Ethernet and is a technology that lets network cables carry electrical power, hence your IP phone can function with one cable that provides both power and data.
+POE stands for Power Over Ethernet and is a technology that lets network cables carry electrical power, hence your IP phone can function with one cable that provides both power and data.

-All of Telebroad's recommended phones are POE compatible.
-The question however is if your network infrastructure supports the technology.
+All of Telebroad's recommended phones are POE-compatible.
+The question however is if your network supports the technology.
 If not, you will simply have to buy a power adapter with your phone.
 The voltage for this adapter is given in our phones' comparison tables.
 Another option is to add a POE injector device that adds POE functionality to your network and can supply power to your devices via the network cables.